-The 2018 Colorado governor’s race is already beginning to take shape.
-Here’s an early look at the candidates to replace term-limited Colorado Gov. John Hickenlooper (D).
+The 2018 Colorado governor’s race is ever-changing, with a huge range of candidates on both sides of the aisle.
+Here’s a snapshot of who’s running to replace term-limited Colorado Gov. John Hickenlooper (D).

 Mike Johnston (D):